azat-co/aws-intermediate/labs/5-serverless.md

 }
 ```

-Run from a CLI (recommended) to execute function in the cloud:
+Run from a CLI (recommended) to execute function in the cloud by passing the payload from the JSON file:

 ```
 aws lambda invoke \